General Disclosures (668.42)

 - Academic programs, general school information, specific school information

 - Student Life information – Assistant Provost for Student Affairs

 - Clery Act information - Assistant Provost for Student Affairs / Police Department

-- FERPA information – Registrar's Office Staff / Student Services Staff
+- FERPA information – Registrar's Office Staff / Student Affairs Staff

 TTUHSC defines a credit hour as every course taught is designated a total number of credit hours, reflecting approximately the total hours a student spends per week in class.
 A student who is enrolled for 12 or more credit hours per semester is considered a full-time student; one enrolled for fewer than 12 hours is considered a part-time student.